osmfaria/sport-facility-scheduler-backend/README.md

 ## 💭 features

-:heavy_check_mark: Email for activating new accounts\
+:heavy_check_mark: Email for activating new accounts;\
-:heavy_check_mark: Email confirmation with static map location when scheduling a time slot in a court\
+:heavy_check_mark: Email confirmation with static map location when scheduling a time slot in a court;\
-:heavy_check_mark: Email confimation for cancelations\
+:heavy_check_mark: Email confimation for cancelations;\
-:heavy_check_mark: Allows to add holidays, regular days off\
+:heavy_check_mark: Add holidays, regular days off to courts.

 ## 💻 Tech stack